MystenLabs/walrus-docs/docs/dev-operations.md

 different ways:

 - A Sui SDK read can be
   used to authenticate the certified blob event emitted when the blob ID was certified on Sui.
+The client `walrus blob-status` command may be used to identify the event ID that needs to be checked.
 - A Sui SDK read may be
   used to authenticate the Sui blob object corresponding to the blob ID, and check it is certified.
 - A Sui smart contract can read the blob object on Sui (or a reference to it) to check